Indian English: Hinglish and other hybrid languages

 The term Hinglish is a portmanteau of the languages English and Hindi.
-This typically refers to the macaronic hybrid use of Hindi and English.
+This typically refers to the macaronic hybrid use of Hindustani and English.
 It is often the growing preferred language of the urban and semi-urban educated Indian youth, as well as the Indian diaspora abroad.
 The Hindi film industry, more popularly known as Bollywood, incorporates considerable amounts of Hinglish as well.
 Many internet platforms and voice commands on Google also recognise Hinglish.
-When Hindi–Urdu is viewed as a single language called Hindostani, the portmanteaus Hinglish and Urdish mean the same code-mixed tongue, where the former term is used predominantly in modern India and the latter term predominantly in Pakistan.
+When Hindi–Urdu is viewed as a single language called Hindustani, the portmanteaus Hinglish and Urdish mean the same code-mixed tongue, where the former term is used predominantly in modern India and the latter term predominantly in Pakistan.

-Other macaronic hybrids such as Minglish (Marathi and English), Manglish (Malayalam and English), Kanglish (Kannada and English), Tenglish (Telugu and English), and Tanglish or Tamglish (Tamil and English) exist in South India.
+Other macaronic hybrids such as Minglish (Marathi and English), Banglish (Bengali and English), Manglish (Malayalam and English), Kanglish (Kannada and English), Tenglish (Telugu and English), and Tanglish or Tamglish (Tamil and English) exist in South India.